 Section 6.3 Duties of the Member-At-Large

-A. It shall be the Member-At-Large's responsibility to assist the President and Vice President in every way possible to further the goals of the Chapter.
+A. It shall be the Members-At-Large's responsibility to assist the President and Vice President in every way possible to further the goals of the Chapter.

-B. The Member-At-Large will serve on the Executive Committee.
+B. The Members-At-Large will serve on the Executive Committee.

-C. The Member-At-Large will complete responsibilities as assigned to him/her by the Executive Committee.
+C. The Members-At-Large will complete responsibilities as assigned to them by the Executive Committee.

 Section 6.4 Duties of the Appointed Secretary